vzaccaria/helm-google/README.md

 If a region is selected it will take that as default input and search Google immediately.
 Otherwise it will start to search after you have entered a term.
 Pressing `RET` on a result calls the `browse-url` function which should open the URL in your web browser.

+There are two Helm actions defined.
+The first (default) action is the one mentioned above and the second action will open the URL with the internal `Emacs Web Wowser` (EWW, since Emacs 24.4).
+You can press <key>F2</key> to execute this action directly.

-If you want use the internal Emacs web browser (EWW, since Emacs 24.4) you can set it as your default browser like so:
+If you want use EWW by default you can set it as your default browser like so:

 ```lisp
 (setq browse-url-browser-function 'eww-browse-url)